microsoft/bedrock/docs/firstWorkload/README.md

 mywebapp-v1-749d754b4f-sj2hf   1/1     Running   0          18m
 ```

-And we should also see the LoadBalancer service by querying the set of services in the cluster:
+We should also see the LoadBalancer service by querying the set of services in the cluster:

 ```
 $ kubectl get services --all-namespaces